cockroachdb/docs/frequently-asked-questions.md

 - **Isolation:** By default, transactions in CockroachDB use serializable snapshot isolation (SSI).
 This means that even concurrent read-write transactions will never result in anomalies.
 We also provide snapshot isolation (SI), which is more performant with high-contention workloads, although it exhibits anomalies not present in SSI (write skew).
 For a detailed discussion of isolation in CockroachDB transactions, see [Serializable, Lockless, Distributed: Isolation in CockroachDB](https://www.cockroachlabs.com/blog/serializable-lockless-distributed-isolation-cockroachdb/).
 - **Durability:** In CockroachDB, every acknowledged write has been persisted consistently on a majority of replicas (typically at least 2) via the [Raft consensus algorithm](https://raft.github.io/).
 Power or disk failures that affect only a minority of replicas (typically 1) do not prevent the cluster from operating and do not lose any data.

 ## How are transactions in CockroachDB lock-free?

-[Transactions](transactions.html) in CockroachDB do not explicitly lock their data resources.
+[Transactions](transactions.html) in CockroachDB do not explicitly lock all of their data resources.
 Instead, using [optimistic concurrency control (OCC)](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), CockroachDB proceeds with transactions under the assumption that there’s no contention until commit time.
 In cases without contention, this results in higher performance than explicit locking would allow.
-With contention, one of the conflicting transactions must be restarted or aborted.
+With contention, transactions may need to be retried.

 In practice, most applications experience low contention.
 However, with significant contention, OCC may perform poorly.
-If your application experiences high rates of contention, snapshot isolation (SI) can significantly improve performance.
+If your application experiences high rates of contention, snapshot isolation (SI) can significantly improve performance by eliminating the possibility of retries (except in cases of deadlock).

 ## Since CockroachDB is inspired by Spanner, does it require atomic clocks to synchronize time?